css-materials/course-site/content/homework/_index.md

 ---
 -->

 This section contains the homework assignments for the course.

-They will be released as the quarter progresses, and you will have one week to complete each assignment.
+Homework assignments will be released as the quarter progresses (they will show up to the left of this page).
+They will generally be released on Mondays or Wednesdays (by the end of the day), and due one week after.
+See Canvas for the exact release/due dates.

 There will be a total of seven homework assignments, plus one opportunity to re-do a past assignment to change your grade.
 The seventh assignment will act as a final project for the course and cannot be re-done.

 The homework assignments are as follows (all equally weighted):

-- **HW01: Practice editing .md and .Rmd.** Test software installation and homework submission process, as well as demonstrate basic competency in Markdown and R Markdown
+- **HW01: Practice editing .md and .Rmd.** Test software installation and homework submission process, as well as demonstrate basic competency in R basic syntax, Markdown, and R Markdown.
 - **HW02: Exploring and visualizing data.** Transform and explore a cleaned dataset on gun deaths in the United States
 - **HW03: Wrangling and visualizing data.** Wrangle and explore messy datasets in practical research environments
 - **HW04: Programming in R.** Practice programming techniques in R